FrancoMuVa/holbertonschool-simple_shell/README.md

 - All the files will be compiled on Ubuntu 20.04 LTS
 - No more than 5 functions per file

+## File Descriptions
+- buff_fork.c: contains a function to create a buffer from the tokenized input and another to create the child procces to excecute the given command
+- exec.c : cointains the execute command function and a custom function to print env variables
+- find.c : cointains functions in order to check the status of the raw input and the input in the env $PATH
+- simple_shell.c : the main function that contains the main loop
+- shell.h : header file, contains all the prototypes for the files

 ### Usage